+Parasites in dogs can be separated into two main categories; internal parasites and external parasites.
+Some parasites will cause minimal problems to your pet whereas some result in consequences that can be life-threatening.
 For the health and well-being of your dog it is essential that you protect your pet with appropriate and effective preventative treatments on a regular basis.

 Here, we will provide you with an overview of the common UK parasites and the potential problems they may cause.
-If you are travelling abroad with your dog then you should seek further advice from your vet on the parasite risk abroad.
+If you are travelling abroad with your dog, then you should seek further advice from your vet on the parasite risk abroad.

-What are external parasites?
+What are external parasites in dogs?

-Fleas can cause severe allergies in sensitive dogs resulting in severe itch, hair loss (mainly down the back) and often a secondary skin infection.
+Fleas can cause severe allergies in sensitive dogs resulting in a severe itch, hair loss (mainly down the back) and often a secondary skin infection.
 All pets in the household must be treated, not just the allergic ones.
-It is essential that the environment is treated also as your dog is merely a restaurant to the flea, your home is the hotel where most of the life stages live.
+It is essential that the environment is also treated.
+Your dog is merely a restaurant to the flea, your home is the hotel where most of the life stages live.
 It is advisable to ensure that any pet that has had contact with fleas is wormed against Dipylidium, a tapeworm that the fleas can carry.

 Lice infestations are seen most commonly in young, old and debilitated dogs.
 They are transmitted through contact.
 There are two types of lice: sucking lice which feed on blood and if severe can lead to anaemia and biting lice that feed on skin.
 Adults and their eggs or ‘nits’ can often be seen on the dog’s hair shafts with the naked eye.
 Both types lead to a scurfy, dry coat and sometimes cause itchiness.
 Treatment is simple with the appropriate product, also be sure to treat the environment.

-In general, they cause only a local reaction on the skin but they can carry several dangerous diseases, namely, Lyme disease in the UK (Erlichiosis and Babesiosis can occur in areas of Europe).
+In general, they cause only a local reaction on the skin, but they can carry several dangerous diseases, namely, Lyme disease in the UK (Erlichiosis and Babesiosis can occur in areas of Europe).
 A number of flea treatments will protect against ticks and care must be taken if any attempt is made to remove to ensure the mouthparts are not left behind as this can cause a reaction and possibly infection to result.

-The most common is Otodectes cynotis, which feeds on the waxes and oils in the dog’s ear canal.
+The most common ear mite in dogs is Otodectes cynotis, which feeds on the waxes and oils in the dog’s ear canal.
 Often a dark, black debris can be seen and if left untreated can lead to red, irritated and infected ear made worse by the dog’s shaking and scratching.

 Often referred to as ‘walking dandruff’.
 The mite is frequently seen walking through the animals coat carrying skin scales and to the naked eye looks like dandruff on the move.
 Transmission is via direct contact between animals and they can bite humans often leaving small itchy, red bumps.
 Problems caused by the mites range from nothing to intense itching, dry flaking skin and hair loss mainly down the back.
 Many modern flea treatments will eliminate the mite.
 All in contact pets and the environment must be treated.

-6. Sarcoptes or scabies
+Sarcoptes or scabies

-Many dogs will have balding ears with scaly edges that when rubbed are intensely itchy.
+Many dogs will have balding ears with scaly edges that, when rubbed, are intensely itchy.
 Hair loss and infection quickly develop due to the scratching and prompt diagnosis and treatment is essential.
 Skin scrapes and blood tests can be used to diagnose.
-Often skin scrapes will give false negatives and the blood test results are not immediate so treatment is often started based on the clinical signs.
+Often skin scrapes will give false negatives and the blood test results are not immediate, so treatment is often started based on the clinical signs.